This Mother’s Day, we’re celebrating all the weird and wonderful things that come with being a dog mum. Let’s take a closer look…

 Worried your dog is anxious when left alone?
 Take a look at our in-depth article on separation anxiety in dogs to find out what causes it, the signs, and how you can help.

-Whether they’re claiming a chair around the dining table, unwrapping Christmas presents (that don’t belong to them), or taking a bite of your ice cream without permission, your pooch just might think it’s human sometimes.
+Whether they’re claiming a chair around the dining table, unwrapping Christmas presents that don’t belong to them, or taking a bite of your ice cream without permission, your dog just might think they’re human sometimes.
 Indulge this as you will.
 It does go both ways, though.
 We’re all guilty of talking to our pets like they’re people… “Back in just a minute boy, promise.
 Be good!”

-Hoovering?
+Vacuuming?
 You’ll have a constant companion chasing your Dyson around the floor.
 Washing up?
 Watch out for the hairy tripping hazard darting in and out of your legs.
-9am Zoom call?
-It’s time for an hour-long bark-a-thon, didn’t you know?!
+Got a 9am Zoom call?
+It’s time for an hour-long barking session, didn’t you know?

 6. Hair.
 Everywhere.

 7. It’s a love like no other

 Quite frankly, we wouldn’t change any of it for the world.
 Yes, our dogs have their quirks, but they make every day a joy and we couldn’t be more thankful for them.